 Handy to have.
 Even for those of us who have forgotten certain knitting terms or who are getting more advanced and new terms pop up.
 So, bookmark this knitting page for future reference.
 (I just did).

 It’s nice to get some free knitting patterns, particularly when you are a beginner.
 However, some of these knitting patterns seem to be written in another language.

 It seems that there’s no way around it: if you want to learn how to knit, then you must know at least the basic knitting terms to use that lovely knitting pattern that you’ve just found.

 That point is now a few years back for me, however, I sympathise and in all honestly, at times, still find myself in the same boat.

-I thought to give you a hand.
-Here is a little craft tool for you: a knitting abbreviations table so you can start knitting away:
+So, I thought to give you all a hand and share my little craft tool with you: a knitting abbreviations – table so you can start knitting away.

 And, whenever I’ll find myself in a ‘what does that mean?’- knitting situation again, I’ll add those new-to-me terms to this knitting vocabulary list.
 Promise.

 Now, study the terms in the abbreviations table and, before you know it, you’ll knit like a pro!

 When you start reading patterns, or sharing your ideas with other knitters, you now know what to write.
 As this is a knitting glossary w basic as well as advanced knitting abbreviations, perhaps this chart will help you get started with knitting.

 In addition, it may even help you dare tackle a tat more complicated knitting patterns over time.